RiceC-at-MasonHS/SB29-guard/README.md

 ```
 Restart the server after changing the variable.

+### How the server knows the original domain
+The explanation page needs to know which domain was blocked:
+- If you call `/explain?domain=example.com`, that value is used.
+- If there’s no query param (typical DNS redirect), the server usually detects the original site automatically from standard headers set by browsers/proxies.

+Want the nuts and bolts or special setups (A‑record vs CNAME, reverse proxy headers, optional Host fallback)?
+See the Technical Reference: [Header‑based domain inference](./TECHNICAL.md#header-based-domain-inference).

 ## Add / Update a Domain 🧾
 Edit `policy/domains.yaml`.
 Duplicate an existing record and change the domain.